gokayfem/awesome-vlm-architectures/README.md

     </thead>
     <tbody>
     <tr>
-    <td><a href="https://llava-vl.github.io">LLaVA: Large Language and Vision Assistant</a></td>
+    <td><a href="https://arxiv.org/abs/2304.08485">LLaVA: Large Language and Vision Assistant</a></td>
-    <td>LLaVA combines a pre-trained CLIP visual encoder with Vicuna LLM, applying a simple linear layer to transform image features into language embedding tokens.
-This lightweight scheme enables quick iteration on data-centric experiments.</td>
+    <td>LLaVA combines a pre-trained language model (LLM) with a visual model to leverage the capabilities of both for multimodal understanding.
+It integrates a vision encoder with a language decoder for processing and understanding language-image instruction data.</td>
-    <td>Pre-trained CLIP visual encoder for visual features, Vicuna as the LLM for language understanding, and a trainable projection matrix for converting visual features to language embedding tokens.</td>
+    <td>Key components include the CLIP visual encoder for image feature extraction and the Vicuna language model for processing language instructions.
+A simple linear layer connects image features to the word embedding space, aligning visual and language representations.</td>
-    <td>LLaVA uses multi-turn conversation data for instruction-tuning, applying the original auto-regressive training objective of the LLM.
-It involves a two-stage instruction-tuning procedure: pre-training for feature alignment using filtered CC3M to 595K image-text pairs, and fine-tuning end-to-end while keeping visual encoder weights frozen.
-Training includes multimodal chatbot and Science QA scenarios.</td>
+    <td>LLaVA is trained using a two-stage instruction-tuning procedure.
+The first stage involves pre-training for feature alignment, utilizing a filtered dataset to align image features with LLM word embeddings.
+The second stage involves fine-tuning both the projection layer and LLM end-to-end on specific tasks like a multimodal chatbot and Science QA, focusing on enhancing the model&#39;s instruction-following capabilities.</td>
-    <td>Uses a simple linear layer for aligning image features with the language model&#39;s word embedding space, allowing the model to interpret visual tokens.</td>
+    <td>The model employs instruction-tuning to align text-image data, generating multimodal instruction-following data using GPT-4.
+This involves converting image-text pairs into formats suitable for instruction-following tasks.</td>
-    <td>The fusion of visual and text embeddings is achieved through a trainable projection matrix, facilitating the conversion of visual features into language embedding tokens.</td>
+    <td>A trainable projection matrix is used to convert visual features into language embedding tokens, aligning image and language representations within the same dimensional space.
+This facilitates encoding vision and text together effectively.</td>
     <td>Filtered CC3M, LLaVA-Instruct-158K, ScienceQA</td>
-    <td>CC3M for pre-training feature alignment, LLaVA-Instruct-158K for fine-tuning on multimodal instruction-following data, and ScienceQA for evaluating on a large-scale multimodal science question dataset.</td>
+    <td>Filtered CC3M is used for pre-training to align visual and language features.
+LLaVA-Instruct-158K, a dataset generated using GPT-4, is used for fine-tuning on multimodal tasks.
+ScienceQA is utilized to evaluate the model&#39;s performance on multimodal reasoning tasks.</td>
     </tr>
     </tbody>
     </table>